-The 0 "Zero" column is the original cohort size.
+The 0 "Zero" column is the original cohort size which completed an event.
 It can be grouped in days, weeks or months.
 Here is an example showing cohorts with weekly values.
 'Week 1' represents the following 7 day period.
 Each following column represents the following chronological period.

 The entire Retention table can display values as numbers or percentages.
 Simply use the selector in the top left: